futomi/node-echonet-lite/README.md

 Before using the node-echonet-lite module, you have to know the basics of the ECHONET Lite specification.
 See the section "[ECHONET Lite Tutorial](#Tutorial)" for details.

 ## Dependencies

 - [Node.js](https://nodejs.org/en/) 4.4 +
 - [serialport](https://www.npmjs.com/package/serialport)
-  - Required if Wi-SUN USB dongle is used.
+  - Required if a Wi-SUN USB dongle is used.

 ## Installation

 ```
+$ cd ~
+$ npm install serialport
 $ npm install node-echonet-lite
 ```

 ---------------------------------------
 ## Table of Contents